Traditional owners seek to overturn plans for nuclear waste dump

-Traditional owners are heading to the Federal Court as they seek to overturn the decision to construct a nuclear waste dump on South Australia’s Eyre Peninsula.
+Traditional owners have vowed to continue to fight the federal government’s plans for a nuclear waste dump on South Australia’s Eyre Peninsula.

-After several preliminary hearings, the substantive case is due to open on Monday with the Barngarla Determination Aboriginal Corporation trying to stop the proposed dump at Napandee.

-The Barngarla launched their action in 2021, seeking to quash a ministerial declaration from the former coalition government.
+Members of the Barngarla community and their supporters gathered outside the Federal Court in Adelaide on Monday where their bid to quash a ministerial declaration from the former coalition government in support of the dump will be heard.

+Elder Harold Dare told the gathering the Barngarla would continue to fight the proposal no matter what happened in court this week.

+“If it goes against the government, they are going to appeal it.
+If it goes against us, we are going to appeal it,” he said.

 The corporation said the former government also refused access to the land to undertake a proper heritage survey and tried to remove their right to a judicial review.